andyholmes/gnome-shell-extension-mconnect/README.md

 [MConnect](https://github.com/bboozzoo/mconnect) is a KDE Connect protocol implementation in Vala/C.

+## Features

+* Send SMS messages with optional Google Contacts auto-completion via Gnome Online Accounts

+* Find your devices by causing them to ring until found

+* Mount and browse folders on your devices

+* Send files to your devices with optional Nautilus integration

+* Monitor battery charging state and level

+* Supports KDE Connect and MConnect as service providers

 ## Installation

-The extension will appear on the extension website when reasonably useful and stable.
-Pre-release builds are available in the [Releases page](https://github.com/andyholmes/gnome-shell-extension-mconnect/releases), or you may build and install from git with [Meson](http://mesonbuild.com):
+The extension will appear on the extension website once it has been accepted.
+Early release builds are available in the [Releases page][releases], or you may build and install from git with [Meson](http://mesonbuild.com):

     git clone https://github.com/andyholmes/gnome-shell-extension-mconnect.git
     meson gnome-shell-extension-mconnect/ build